tuirevii/tuirevii/README.md

 Hi there! 👋

-I am a soon-to-be Master of Science in Computer Science from Tampere University, specializing in Human-Technology Interaction.
-Alongside my work as a UI/UX designer, I'm currently finishing my thesis on the cognitive accessibility of data-intensive web applications.
-I have versatile skills in UX and UI design, accessibility, communication, and software development, for example.
+I have versatile skills in UX and UI design, accessibility, communication, and software development.
 My educational background in technical, business, and humanities studies provides me with a broad perspective and the ability to adapt to diverse situations.
 During my studies, I have successfully led multiple projects, worked in multicultural teams, and written many reports.
 Thanks to my technical background, I can communicate with developers, and explain technical details in a simple way to customers.
 I have trained many people to use different systems, know how to write clear documentation, and know how to listen and ask users the right questions to understand their expectations, needs, and pain points.

 I aspire to help others, whether it's through accessible design or just assisting and giving training.
 I am known as a social and empathetic team player, a booster of team spirit, and a strong communicator with an eye for detail and the ability to manage both the big picture and finer details.
 I thrive in collaborative work environments that encourage development and innovation.
 I am a committed and quick-learning professional who brings a wide range of skills, creativity, and positivity to any team.